PentaHelix/pentahelix.github.io/_posts/2015-08-04-ASCII-Tutorial-Revisited.md

 	}
 }
 ```
-If you know c#, this should all make sense to you, if you are using UnityScript learn c# :P (alternatively just accept this).
+If you know c#, this should all make sense to you, if you are using UnityScript learn c# :P (alternatively just accept this as working).

 Here is the script we'll be using:
 ```c#